March 25, 2020

 Your customers will often misunderstand numbers or misplace hyphens.
 People who hear your web address might not know whether you’re using a numeral or if it’s spelled out.

 What to Do Instead: This name needs to be easy to remember.
-Your customers need to be able to spell it correctly and pronounce it easily, so that they can easily share it with others.
+Your customers need to be able to spell it correctly and pronounce it easily, so that they can easily share it with others (check out our guide to choosing a strong brand name for your business).

 If you absolutely need to include special characters or terms that are more difficult to spell in your domain name, make sure you register different variations of it to be safe.